SWAT+ Simulation

 TxtinoutReader

-for the target directorytarget_reader = pySWATPlus.TxtinoutReader( path=target_dir )
+class for the custom directorytarget_reader = pySWATPlus.TxtinoutReader( path=target_dir )

 -